Wednesday, June 10, 2026

 Badminton techniqueA coach contacted me after reading the post about assessing a badminton overhead technique and asked what they should encourage in all overheads.

-What were the suggestions to give to players that would not only help develop a great badminton overhead but also maybe prevent some of the most common technique faults?
+What are the suggestions to give to players that would not only help develop a great badminton overhead but also maybe prevent some of the most common technique faults?

 My list is at the bottom of this post